Healthy Meal Planning

 - Learn about healthy vs. undesirable food choices for yourself or for your work

-- Enter the food & nutrition field right away—with the option of applying your certificate toward our Dietetic Technician A.A.S. & advancing in your career
+- Enter the food & nutrition field right away—with the option of applying your certificate toward our Nutrition & Dietetics, A.A.S. (formerly Dietetic Technician) & advancing in your career

 - Promote nutrition & healthy eating lifestyles